Keynote Speakers

 Analysis of Auditory Processing Disorder (APD) in children with sensory developmental dysphasia (Friday 6 June 2025, 09:30–10:00)

-Olga Dlouha has specialized in developmental speech-language disorders (DSLD) and auditory processing disorders (APD).
-She has studied the electrophysiological evaluation of hearing (brainstem and cortical auditory evoked potentials) and has cooperated in the development of new speech audiometry techniques, including dichotic and sentence intelligibility in babble noise tests.
-She has provided care for at-risk children such as high-risk preterm newborns with very low birthweights.
-She is former Head of Dept. of Phoniatrics of the First Faculty of Medicine of Charles University and General University Hospital in Prague.
+She has also provided care for at-risk children, including high-risk preterm newborns with very low birthweights.
+Dr Dlouha is the former Head of the Department of Phoniatrics at the First Faculty of Medicine of Charles University and General University Hospital in Prague.

-Professor Ahmed Geneid
+Professor Dr Ahmed Geneid, MD

 Management of unilateral vocal fold immobility (Thursday 5 June 2025, 09:30–10:00)